Don’t endanger yourself!

 Monitoring a disturbed or moved rabbit nest:

 Before moving the babies from the nest, check to see if the mother rabbit returns.
-Chances are you won't actually see the mother returning because she usually feeds her babies during the night.
-Check the babies bellies before and after an evening has past.
+Chances are you won't see the mother returning because she usually feeds her babies during the night.
+Check the baby's bellies before and after an evening has passed.
 Their bellies should be full in the morning.
-Also, place a couple strands of string over the nest to see if the nest was disturbed.
+Put a trail cam on the nest to monitor it.
+This is much better than the string method.
+You can place a couple of strands of string over the nest to see if the nest was disturbed.
 These are indications that the mother was there.
 If at all possible, it is best to let the mother rabbit raise her babies.
 Rabbits are hard to raise!

 Fawns are often found lying quietly in a field.
 If you find one and it is not crying, leave it there and check back in 24-48 hours.
-If it is injured, has flies on it or it is next to a dead doe (mother) then it needs special attention.
-If it is not crying, then it is not hungry...so it has been fed recently..
-If it is crying, give the mother time to come back...she will not come back if you are standing there watching the fawn.
+If it is injured, has flies on it, or is next to a dead doe (mother), it needs special attention.
+If it is not crying, then it is not hungry; it has been fed recently.
+If it is crying, give the mother time to come back; she will not come back if you are standing there watching the fawn.

 These animals can be very dangerous and should only be handled by professionals.
 It is recommended to call the Game Commission (or your local Fish and Game) for assistance.